Money doesn’t grow on trees, right? Saving can be a struggle; it always seems to come slowly and go so quickly.

 Qapital adds a learning component to the idea of saving money.
 Each purchase you make is typically an uneven amount.
 Qapital rounds that transaction up to the nearest dollar and then puts the spare change in an FDIC-insured account.
 You'll just need to connect a checking account to the app.
 It also provides lessons on goal-setting and the value of even small amounts going toward achieving a much larger goal!

-Acorns - another great mirco-investing app that employs a team of experts to take your leftover change and puts it into an investment account, so your savings grow.
+Acorns is another great mirco-investing app that employs a team of experts to take your leftover change and put it into an investment account, so your savings grow.
 If you’re buying a cup of coffee for $3.40, the app will round that figure up to the nearest dollar and take that 60c and put it into your choice of stocks.

 3. Open a dedicated savings account

 Don’t just save for a rainy day.
 If you’re serious about funding your travels, and not just stressing about whatever is in your bank account when your travel date rolls around, this is a critical step.